-The package has been designed employing object-oriented techniques, using Fortran 95, with interfaces to additional third party libraries such as UMFPACK, SuperLU and SuperLU_Dist, that can be exploited in building multi-level preconditioners.
+The package employs object-oriented design techniques in Fortran 2003, with interfaces to additional third party libraries such as UMFPACK, SuperLU and SuperLU\Dist, that can be exploited in building multi-level preconditioners.
 The parallel implementation is based on a Single Program Multiple Data (SPMD) paradigm for distributed-memory architectures; the inter-process data communication is based on MPI and is managed mainly through PSBLAS.